 We offer evidence-based MAT for both AUD and OUD.
 In both cases the medications decrease withdrawal and craving and therefore increase your chance of staying substance free or at least decreasing your substance misuse.

 The case-managers will also help patients navigate and connect with other services available in the community that they might benefit from.
-We also have a psychotherapist who provides counselling and other psychotherapies to our patients.
+We also have a counselor who can provide psychotherapy to our patients.

 Alcohol Use Disorder: